 Surf the Famous Rincon Point

-Rincon Point is one of the most popular surf spots in Santa Barbara, as well as one of the better-known surf spots in all of California.
+Rincon Point is one of the most popular surf spots in Santa Barbara, as well as one of the best beaches in southern California for surfing.
 It’s a point break with long waves and a sandy bottom, ideal for both beginners (during the summer when the waves are smaller and gentler) and experienced surfers (during the winter when bigger swells come in).

 Rincon is about a 20-30 minute drive south of downtown Santa Barbara.
 There is a free parking lot located right off the freeway to the north of the point, where you will then walk down a path to get to the beach.
 Just be sure to check the surf report before heading out, as the waves can get pretty big during the winter months or too flat during the summer.